jerel/ember-storage/README.md

 # Ember Storage

-A very simple but powerful way for managing data that you which to last beyond a refresh.
+A simple but powerful way for managing data that you wish to last through a page reload.
 This add-on synchronizes data between browser tabs and is observable.

 [Live Demo](http://storage.jerel.co/)